pragmagrid/lifemapper-compute/README.rst

 Introduction
 ---------------
 This roll installs lmcompute part of Lifemapper on a cluster.
+This is Aimee's test commit.

 Installing lmCompute
 ---------------------